 4.7 If ten Business Days after the day on which the Supplier notified the Customer that the Goods were ready for delivery the Customer has not taken delivery of them, the Supplier may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods or charge the Customer for any shortfall below the price of the Goods.

 4.8 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Each instalment shall constitute a separate Contract.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

-5.1 The Supplier warrants that on delivery, and for a period of 12 months from the date of delivery (except as otherwise notified or advertised by us), (warranty period), the Goods shall:
+5.1 Subject to clause 6, the Supplier warrants that on delivery, and for a period of twelve months from the date of delivery (except as otherwise notified or advertised by the Supplier) (the “Warranty Period”), the Goods shall: